rcos/rcos-handbook/docs/work_groups/README.md

 - _No Defunct Work Groups yet :)_

 ### QUESTIONS
-- TODO - where should minutes be placed?
-GitHub repository, blog?
+- TODO - where should meeting minutes be placed?
+GitHub repository, blog, emailed to coordinators?
 - TODO - where should the manifest of groups and respective members be maintained?
-- TODO - create the `Work Group Sign Up` form and link it here
+- TODO - create the `Work Group Sign Up` form and link it above